Journaling for goal achievement: what the research actually shows

 How does the Evidence-Action Loop turn journal entries into goal progress?

 The Evidence-Action Loop combines three research traditions into one repeatable practice: Locke and Latham’s goal specificity [2], Matthews’ accountability and review, and Pennebaker’s reflective writing [3].
-The combination is more effective than any single approach.
+The Evidence-Action Loop is more effective than applying Locke and Latham’s goal specificity, Matthews’ accountability review, or Pennebaker’s reflective writing in isolation.

-The Evidence-Action Loop is a three-phase journaling cycle – written intention, honest assessment, and strategic adjustment – that turns goal reflection into measurable progress by combining specificity research, accountability feedback, and expressive writing into a single repeatable practice.
+The Evidence-Action Loop (a framework we developed for this guide) is a three-phase journaling cycle – written intention, honest assessment, and strategic adjustment – that turns goal reflection into measurable progress by combining specificity research, accountability feedback, and expressive writing into a single repeatable practice.

 The Evidence-Action Loop has three phases, repeated two to three times per week: Phase 1 – written intention (clarify what you will do, when, and what might block you).
 Phase 2 – honest assessment (record what happened, what blocked you, and what surprised you).
 Phase 3 – strategic adjustment (review the week’s entries for patterns and adjust your approach).